When it comes to marketing, promotion and advertising are often used interchangeably.

 Understanding the difference between promotion and advertising is important for businesses to make informed decisions about their marketing strategies.
+But first, let us understand what is promotion and advertising.

+Advertising is a paid and strategic communication method that helps businesses reach a large audience.
 Advertising is a form of marketing communication that aims to promote a product, service, or idea through paid channels such as TV, radio, print, or online ads.

 Promotion, on the other hand, refers to a range of marketing activities that are designed to increase sales or awareness of a product, service, or brand.
+Promotion refers to short-term marketing activities aimed at encouraging customers to take action—such as making a purchase, signing up for a service, or joining a loyalty program.

 The goal of promotion is to encourage customers to take a specific action, such as making a purchase or signing up for a service.